-Debt securities are classified as available for sale and are carried at fair value, with unrealized gains and losses reported in other comprehensive income or loss.
+Securities that management has the positive intent and ability to hold to maturity are classified as held to maturity and recorded at amortized cost.
+Securities not classified as held to maturity are classified as available for sale and are carried at fair value, with unrealized gains and losses reported in other comprehensive income or loss.
 Amortization of premiums and accretion of discounts are recognized in interest income using the interest method.
 Premiums that exceed the amount repayable by the issuer at the next call date are amortized to the next call date.
 Other premiums and discounts are amortized (accreted) over the estimated lives of the securities.
-Gains and losses on the sale of securities are recorded on the trade date and determined using the specific-identification method.
+Gains and losses on the sale of securities are recorded on the trade date and determined using the specificidentification method.